aswin-ideas2it/docs-rackspace/doc/style-guide/style/text-formatting.rst

        and the authentication token to the ``$token`` environment variable.
    * - Error messages
      - Monospace
-     - In SQL Server Management Studio, when you right-click a SQL Server 2012 database and selecting **Properties**, the following error message
+     - In SQL Server Management Studio, when you right-click a SQL Server database and select **Properties**, the following error message
        appears:

        ``The user doesn't have permission to perform this action.``